arinco-crew-community/four-tips-securing-serverless/tip_4.md

 ## Conclusion

 In this blog post we looked at how you can deploy Private Endpoints for your Azure resources and enable access from a Function App.
-This is the last post in this series where we've look at how you can incrementally improve the security of your serverless application in Azure.
+This is the last post in this series where we've looked at how you can incrementally improve the security of your serverless application in Azure.

+Don't forget to cleanup the resources which were created as part of this series, to avoid any unexpected costs.